Third-party liability insurance protects you from other drivers’ claims.

 - Bodily injury liability pays for costs if you’ve injured another person in a car accident.

 - Property damage liability pays for costs if you’ve damaged another person’s property in a car accident.

-Does it come with a deductible?
+Does liability insurance come with a deductible?

 Third-party auto insurance usually doesn’t come with a deductible.
-For example, if you hit another car and your insurance covers the cost of the other driver’s repairs, you won’t have to pay out of your pocket.
+For example, if you hit another car and your insurance covers the cost of the other driver’s repairs, you won’t have to pay anything out of pocket.

 When you’re buying third-party auto insurance, you’ll need to choose the amount of coverage you want.
 Your policy will either be split limit or combined single limit.